What is a Festival?

 Through his work with BGEA, Franklin has been instrumental in helping people affected by natural or man-made disasters, such as the crisis in Ukraine.
 Since March 2022, BGEA has trained more than 200 Ukrainian chaplains who have been comforting and praying with people who are affected by the conflict.

 In addition to serving as president and CEO of the Billy Graham Evangelistic Association, Franklin also leads the Christian aid organization Samaritan’s Purse, which has an office in Berlin.
 Samaritan’s Purse helps meet the needs of refugees, victims of war and natural disasters, the sick, the poor, and the suffering in more than 100 countries around the world.
 In Germany, the organization deployed nearly 10,000 volunteers who helped more than 1,400 families recover from the devastating flooding in the Ahr Valley in July 2021.
 Samaritan’s Purse also partnered with dozens of churches to give backpacks filled with hygiene items, a blanket, a portable charger, and a Bible in Ukrainian to more than 5,200 Ukrainian refugees.
-In addition to these distributions, the organization supports some churches in Ukraine's neighboring countries as well as in German-speaking countries that help Ukrainian refugees in their congregations in various ways.
+In addition to these distributions, Samaritan’s Purse and BGEA are supporting many churches and Christian organizations that have helped more than 250,000 displaced Ukrainian people in neighboring countries and German-speaking countries.

 Samaritan’s Purse has also responded to the Ebola outbreak in West Africa, the wars in Iraq and South Sudan, and disasters across the globe ranging from catastrophic hurricanes to devastating wildfires to massive earthquakes.
 Samaritan’s Purse recently deployed emergency field hospitals to COVID-19 hotspots during the pandemic, treating more than 950 coronavirus patients in northern Italy, New York City, the Bahamas, North Carolina, southern California, and Mississippi.
 One of the projects of Samaritan’s Purse, Operation Christmas Child, is the world’s largest Christmas project of its kind.
 This past season, Operation Christmas Child collected more than 10.5 million gift-filled shoeboxes.
 These gifts are delivered to children around the world, including many who are suffering from war, disease, poverty, and disaster.
 For many boys and girls, the shoeboxes are the first gift they have ever received.